- pat·tern / ˈpadərn / noun

 Source: Oxford Dictionary of English

 Collection of eZine Covers

-I wish to acknowledge the dedication of the following key individuals who contributed as instrumental members of the PLAN 425 teaching team, and whose support helped to guide students in their achievement of the eZine project:
+I wish to acknowledge the dedication of the following key individuals who contributed as instrumental members of the PLAN 425 teaching team in 2019, and whose support helped to guide students in their achievement of the eZine project: